Brachycephalic obstructive airway syndrome (BOAS) in dogs

 Prognosis

-The overall prognosis for animals with BAOS depends upon which respiratory disorders are present, how advanced these are, and the animal’s age the time of diagnosis and treatment.
+BOAS is a life-long and progressive disease, and can even shorten an animal’s lifespan.
+The overall prognosis for animals with BOAS depends upon which respiratory disorders are present, how advanced these are, and the animal’s age the time of diagnosis and treatment.

 Appropriate treatment can significantly improve the prognosis of affected animals.
 Without treatment, moderate to severely affected dogs will typically experience progressive respiratory distress, incapacity and ultimately death.
 Although surgical treatment is a major intervention with substantial risks, most prognoses do improve following surgery, and in particular: